Team culture

 Put your values forward

-Model the behavior you want to see in your research group & beyond (lab, dept, campus, organization, online)
+Model the behavior you want to see in your research group & beyond (lab, center, department, campus, organization, online).

 Building trust